matchmore/documentation/iOS.md

 #### Configure custom location manager

-Location manager can be easily overwriten by custom configuration like this:
+Location manager can be easily overwritten by custom configuration like this:
 ```swift
 lazy var locationManager: CLLocationManager = {
         let locationManager = CLLocationManager()